Flavor That Holds Up in Gummies

 Acid timing

 When acid is introduced can affect both sensory impact and process behavior.
 Adding it too early can contribute to aroma loss and a sharper bite.
-Adding it later (in a controlled way) can preserve brightness and improve the first impression.
+Adding it later—in a controlled way—preserves brightness and improves the first impression.

 Technique #5: Fix off-notes with physics, not just sweetness